 For transparency, Fiskars provides on its website up-to-date information on the shareholding of the Managers, their controlled entities and their managed entities (not controlled, but substantially equivalent economic interests), subject to consent of the relevant person.
-Holdings and transactions in Fiskars shares by the Fiskars' Managers and closely associated persons are detailed on the Management's Transactions page on the Company's website.
-The public insider register prior to July 3, 2016 is also available on Company's website.
+Holdings and transactions in Fiskars shares by Fiskars' Managers and closely associated persons are detailed on the Management's Transactions page on the Company's website.

-INTERNAL CONTROL AND RISK MANAGEMENT SYSTEMS RELATED TO FINANCIAL REPORTING
+INTERNAL CONTROL AND RISK MANAGEMENT SYSTEMS RELATED TO FINANCIAL REPORTING in accordance with the requirements of legislation, standards, and other regulations covering the Company's operations.

-The financial reporting process refers to activities that generate financial information used in managing the Company and the financial information published in accordance with the requirements of legislation, standards, and other regulations covering the Company's operations.
+The financial reporting process refers to activities that generate financial information used in managing the Company and the financial information published